The Combined Effect of Valve and Spray Orifice Diameters on pMDI Plume Force

 Spray Force Tester: SFT 1000

-The Cold Freon® effect is the inadvertent reaction to the chilling sensation that hits the back of the throat following actuation...
+The cold Freon® effect is the inadvertent reaction to the chilling sensation that hits the back of the throat following actuation...

 Download PDF